RocketLeagueMapmaking/UDK_RL_Setup/README.md

 # PLEASE READ EVERYTHING BELOW
-**UDK_RL_Setup.bat** is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish. **Simply download this repository and run the script!**
+**UDK_RL_Setup.bat** is a script that will set up the entire UDK environment as it should be for Rocket League MapMaking, from start to finish. **Simply download a few things and run the script!**

 ## Download this script and two other repositories from GitHub:
 ![](https://i.imgur.com/OUT62cw.png)